Norwegian Localization causes Text To Speech to skip decimal in channel values

 If using norwegian localizations, the values will show in the display as "4,20 Volt" instead of "4.20 Volt", this is fine, however this will read as "420 Volt" by the Text to speech engine.

-#1 Updated by Espen Solbu about 6 years ago
+#1 Updated by Espen Solbu over 6 years ago

 Localization is set to Locale.US in FrSkyServer.java (onInit)possible fixes: